AntonioGarosi/Heap/README.md

 Ideally, it's a game where [Tangram](https://en.wikipedia.org/wiki/Tangram) meets [Jenga](https://en.wikipedia.org/wiki/Jenga) meets [Operation](https://en.wikipedia.org/wiki/Operation_(game)).
 The rules are by design loose and open, but essentially they are as such:

-* The players are presented with pool filled with a set of cards representing daily items and various blocks of different colors and shapes;
+* The players are presented with a pool filled with a set of cards representing daily items and various blocks of different colors and shapes;

 * Within a time span, the players have to choose among one of the cards and put it on the base at the center of the pool;